polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/test.md

 This tutorial is not really about writing user interfaces, but we do want to show you how easy it can be with Substrate.
-If you have made it this far, that means you _should_ have a brand new working blockchain with custom functionality.
+If you have made it this far, that means you _should_ have a brand new blockchain with custom functionality up and running.

 We will give you a custom react component that you can add to your `substrate-front-end-template` meant for interacting with your node.